openbmc/openbmc/poky/documentation/overview-manual/yp-intro.rst

 Challenges
 ----------

-The following list presents challenges you might encounter when developing using the Yocto Project:
+Here are challenges you might encounter when developing using the Yocto Project:

 -  *Steep Learning Curve:* The Yocto Project has a steep learning curve and has many different ways to accomplish similar tasks.
-It can be difficult to choose how to proceed when varying methods exist by which to accomplish a given task.
+It can be difficult to choose between such ways.

 -  *Understanding What Changes You Need to Make For Your Design Requires Some Research:* Beyond the simple tutorial stage, understanding what